DanielleTeil/Teil-Danielle/README.md

       en: {
         tagline: 'Writer — Author',
         'title-book-1': 'When the Stars Dine',
         'desc1': "Biography of the famous restaurateur Marco Cruciani, who hosted stars of the performing arts at his table.
-Each left a signature in his guestbook, which now holds over 3,000 signatures.", 'title-book-2': 'Saint-Étienne and the Theatre',
+Each left a signature in his guestbook, which now holds over 3,000 signatures.From Petrucciani to Jean-Jacques Goldman, from Jane Birkin to Pierre Bachelet, many have confided in Marco.", 'title-book-2': 'Saint-Étienne and the Theatre',
         'desc2': "From vaudeville to comedy: 1650–1990.
 Three centuries of local life and an account that goes beyond the city to the history of theatre in France.
 Saint-Étienne, cradle of theatrical decentralisation, owes much to figures such as Dasté.
 Today the Comédie de Saint-Étienne is among the country's major dramatic centres."
       },